gmbcode/TBotDiscord/README.md

 ### 5. Mongo DB Structure
 Create a database called as `TBot_DB` with the following collections :
 - `auth` for storing user refresh tokens and OAuth credentials
-- `tasks` for storing a synced version of users google tasks
+- `tasks` for storing a synced version of users Google Tasks
 - `tasks_ns` for storing category and priority information
 - `reminders` for storing user reminders
 - `groups` for storing user groups